All Episodes

 I got the STS-80 on December 1st at 5 minutes to 12 Pacific Standard Time to about 25 after 12, which would have been December 2nd Pacific Standard Time.

-What I sent Bill on the clip was a control track that had the low image night camera from a previous mission day as a control tape to show what's typical And then I put the STS-80 December 1st footage following that after a control track break to show the non-typical anomalous content.
+What I sent Bill on the clip was a control track that had the low image night camera from a previous mission day as a control tape to show what's typical.

 But that didn't mean that I had all the footage for the whole mission, which I didn't.

-Okay, well a remarkable event is captured on tape.
+Okay, well, a remarkable event is captured on tape.

 What do you see?

-Well, of course, December 96 was STS-80.
+Well, of course, December of 96 was STS-80.

 Yes.

-announcing.
-Yes.
 And I can't figure out how we get up to 94 so fast.
-I don't remember all those

-but their display and ground control on their trajectory for the orbiter.
-I don't know how we
+But their display on ground control on their trajectory for the orbiter.

-would get to 94.
-Yeah well they're saying 94 on their narrator and they're displaying STS-94
+Yeah, well, they're saying 94 on their narrator, and they're displaying STS-94 on their mission display board.

-on their mission display board.
-Well maybe they launched a few things we didn't notice who knows.
+Well, maybe they launched a few things we didn't notice.

 Right.